-Many persons choose to fund more than one gift annuity over time.
+Many people choose to fund more than one gift annuity over time.
 As payment rates increase with age, each gift annuity generally features larger payments.

-When property such as stock, mutual funds, or other securities that have increased in value is given for a gift annuity, the charitable deduction can be based on the full value of the property, not just its original cost.
-Additional tax savings may be possible through the reduction, elimination or delay in reporting any long-term capital gain that might otherwise be realized if assets were sold.
+When property such as stock, mutual funds or other securities that have increased in value is given for a gift annuity, the charitable deduction can be based on the full value of the property, not just its original cost.
+Additional tax savings may be possible through the reduction or delay in payment of capital gains taxes that might otherwise be owed if the donated property were sold.